 Dubbed the 1858 San Diego hurricane, this rare storm just missed making an official landfall in "America's Finest City" on Oct.
-2, 1858, turning west-northwestward away from the coastline before it had the opportunity to move onshore.
+2, 1858, turning west-northwestward away from the coastline before it moved ashore.

 It is the only known hurricane to ever directly impact Southern California, which is the only part of the U.S. West Coast that could potentially be hit by a landfalling tropical cyclone.

-The only tropical cyclone to ever make an official landfall in Southern California was a September 1939 tropical storm that crossed the coastline in Long Beach, some 20 miles south of downtown Los Angeles.
+While Tropical Storm Kay passed within 130 miles of San Diego in September 2022, the only tropical cyclone to ever make an official landfall in Southern California was a September 1939 tropical storm that crossed the coastline in Long Beach, about 20 miles south of downtown Los Angeles.

 Flooding and high winds from the storm killed 45 people in Southern California, while 48 additional people died at sea, according to the NWS office in San Diego.
-Damage to crops and structures near the coast was estimated at $2 million in 1939 dollars, or nearly $40 million in 2022 dollars when adjusted for inflation.
+Damage to crops and structures near the coast was estimated at $2 million in 1939 dollars, or more than $42 million in 2023 dollars when adjusted for inflation.